Glencar Waterfall, Glencar, Co Leitrim

 Practical Information

-• Facilities: Public toilets near the waterfall, picnic tables at the car park, no café on site.
+• Facilities: Public toilets and picnic tables are available at the car park.
+There is no on-site café or shop; visitors should bring food and water.

 Nearby Attractions

-• Glencar Valley – Explore the wider valley, including the Devil’s Chimney waterfall (Glencar Valley).
+• Glencar Valley – Explore the wider glen, including the Devil’s Chimney waterfall and forest trails.

-• Creevelea Abbey – A 16th‑century Franciscan ruin a short drive from the lake (Creevelea Abbey).
+• Creevelea Abbey – A 16th-century Franciscan ruin set in peaceful farmland, a short drive east.

-• Battlebridge – Riverside camping, a historic bridge and outdoor activities (Battlebridge).
+• Battlebridge – Riverside camping, a historic stone bridge and outdoor activity centre on the River Shannon.

-• Leitrim Hills – Scenic drives and additional walking routes (Leitrim Hills).
+• Leitrim Hills – A network of scenic drives and walking routes through open countryside.

-• Manorhamilton – Town with accommodation, pubs and the local angling association (Manorhamilton).
+• Manorhamilton – The nearest town, offering accommodation, pubs and the local angling office.